-With my Turkish roots, I couldn’t think of a more beautiful start to our Puttering Around the World adventure than Turkey.
+With my Turkish roots, we couldn’t think of a more beautiful start to our Puttering around the World adventure than Turkey.
 Turkey still has many unknown places that are not overcrowded by tourism and beautiful nature that is just waiting to be found.

 Getting around Turkey is very easy, and the costs are low.
 And even if you might not find a Döner Kebab stand on every street corner like in Germany, there is delicious and especially authentic Turkish food.
 We have summarized a few restaurants for you in our Food Recommendations for Istanbul blog.

 James and I have done a few road trips to Turkey over the years, but this time we wanted to spend as much time as possible with my parents in Akbük and take a few day trips together.

 At the beginning of our journey, we spoiled ourselves with a trip to the incredible city of Istanbul.

 So here it starts, our adventure!
 You can read about our days in Istanbul in our blog Istanbul.